materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ## Towards automated data sharing and preservation

-We have developed a CLI tool to help users automate record management for data sharing and preservation on the BIG-MAP-Archive data repository.
-Commands to create, update, and retrieve records can be executed at a terminal prompt and even called from custom applications.
-More commands can be built upon those to meet special needs.
+In this section, users interact with the data repository through a command-line interface (CLI) application, which is installed on their machine.
+Commands to create, update, and retrieve records can be executed at terminal prompts and even called from custom applications.
+Note that other commands can be built upon those presented below to meet special user needs.

 ### Get an API token